nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 ### Create Vault Policy
 Next, connect to Vault and configure a policy named “nuodb-policy”.
-This is a very non-restrictive policy, and in a production setting, you would typically want to lock this down more, but it serves as an example while you play around with this feature.
+This is a very non-restrictive policy.
+In a production deployment, you would typically configure additional security settings, but it serves as a good example while you test and familiarize yourself with this feature.

 ```
 kubectl exec -it -n vault vault-0 -- sh